ksu-cis300-master/Homework-1-S24-Instructions-Sudoku/index.md

 This method should attempt to solve the puzzle given in the **string[&nbsp;,&nbsp;]**.
 If it finds a solution, it should return **true**, and the array should contain the solution when the method returns.
 Otherwise, it should return **false**, and the contents of the array should be unchanged when the method returns.
 You may assume that the array has `blockSize`<sup>2</sup> rows and columns and contains only valid values, as described in [Section 6.3.3.
 The **GetPuzzle** method](#633-the-getpuzzle-method).

 First, construct a **PotentialConflicts** from the given puzzle.
 Then check the **PotentialConflicts** to see if it already has a conflict - if so, the puzzle has no solution.
 Otherwise, implement the algorithm described in [Section 4.
 The Algorithm to Solve Puzzles](#4-the-algorithm-to-solve-puzzles).
+Do *not* use recursion.
 Use a **Stack\<Location\>** for the stack.
 Be sure to update the **PotentialConflicts** whenever you change a value in the array and to use the **PotentialConflicts** to determine whether a particular guess is valid.

 #### 6.3.5.
 The CheckSolution method